Are you getting good feedback from your team? Or do they always quickly agree with anything you say and tell you everything is "good” when you ask?

 If something is important enough to bring up as feedback to their manager, it's something they want to see progress on.
 If they don't feel progress made on it, it will be discouraging.

-A manager that doesn't do anything with the feedback they receive is unlikely to get more feedback in the future, nor have an engaged team for the long term.
+A manager who doesn't do anything with the team feedback they receive is unlikely to get more in the future, nor have an engaged team for the long term.

 Turn feedback into action.

-When you get their feedback, take a few minutes to discuss next steps, too.
+When you get feedback from employees, take a few minutes to discuss the next steps, too.
 Work together on what, if anything can be done.
 This makes them feel heard, and helps them understand right away what progress may happen related to their feedback.

-Every situation will be a little different for how to handle their feedback, so let's work through a few scenarios:
+Every situation will be a little different in how to handle their feedback, so let's work through a few scenarios: